 Second, he blessed the simple elements of bread and wine, binding them to his sacrifice and his promise of forgiveness.
 Believing that Jesus is present in Communion and that to receive him is to receive the forgiveness of sin, we celebrate the blood of Christ, shed for us, and the body of Christ, given for us.

 All who seek God and are drawn to Christ are welcome at God’s table.
+Additionally, if you prefer to have Communion at a distance, we offer self-contained wafers/juice which you may use during this time.
 Children who don’t yet receive the bread and wine are invited forward to receive a blessing.

-During the later, larger service, which starts at 10:30, we offer children’s Sunday school.
+There is currently only one service being offered at St. Luke’s, 10:30am.
+During this service, we offer children’s Sunday school.
 The piano and organ, along with occasional guitar and flute, accompany our singing.
-Choir performances are also held during the later service.
+Choir performances are also held during this service.

 We don’t care what you wear to church, and Jesus won’t either.
 You’re welcome to dress up or come casually.
 After all, it’s not your wardrobe we’re interested in seeing – it’s you!